MartinVondrak/billing-yard/README.md

 * **currency** - the currency in which is the invoice issued
 * **bank** - the bank of the sender business entity
 * **bank_account** - the bank account number of the sender business entity
+* **iban** - the IBAN of the sender business entity
+    * optional, if not set, the QR code with payment information are not generated in the invoice
 * **payment_method** - the agreed instrument to pay the invoice
     * e.g. bank transfer, cash, credit card
     * this text is directly rendered in the invoice